uwedeportivo/fotocomedown/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --out DIR, -o DIR     Output DIR where images are downloaded to --user USER, -u USER  fotocommunity.de USER for whom images are downloaded --help, -h            show help
+   --out DIR, -o DIR     Output DIR where images are downloaded to.
+If not specified uses current working dir.
+If it doesn't exist, creates it.
+   --user USER, -u USER  fotocommunity.de USER for whom images are downloaded --help, -h            show help
    --version, -v         print the version